orsonteodoro/gcf2/README.md

 and /etc/portage/emerge.lst.
 If that package has been CFIed use disable-clang-cfi.conf and re-emerge to fix the package.

-Several CFIed shared libraries may be responsible for this message.
+Several CFIed shared libraries could be responsible for this message.

-Once, the the message goes away, try to re-emerge back the max set of CFIed packages with CFI that were not responsible for triggering that message to reduce the attack surface and to increase mitigation.
+Once, the message goes away, try to re-emerge back the max set of CFIed packages with CFI that were not responsible for triggering that message to reduce the attack surface and to increase mitigation.